lahcenkh/lahcenkh/README.md

 ## 💼 Network Specialist & Network Automation Engineer

 I'm a passionate network professional with hands-on experience in configuring, managing, and automating network infrastructures.
-I specialize in working with a variety of networking devices including:
+I specialize in working with a variety of networking devices including: CISCO, HUAWEI, NOKIA, ZTE

-- **Cisco**
-- **Huawei**
-- **Nokia**

 My work bridges traditional networking with modern automation practices to deliver scalable and efficient network solutions.